jiseop-byeon/jiseop-byeon.github.io/index.md

   </figure>
 </div>

-  **Summary:** A human–robot collaboration framework that integrates augmented reality (AR) and multi-modal sensing to achieve shared perception and intent understanding in uncertain, dynamic environments.
+  **Summary:** This project develops a human–robot collaboration framework that combines augmented reality (AR) and multi-modal sensing to achieve shared perception and intent understanding in uncertain, dynamic environments.
+The system enables mobile robots to visualize their surroundings—including obstacles, trajectories, and changes—through real-time AR interfaces, while interpreting human intent from gaze, gestures, and motion cues.
+By synchronizing AR headsets with robot perception data and creating an adaptive digital twin of the environment, the framework enhances transparency, situational awareness, and trust between humans and autonomous systems.

   **Keywords:** Human–Robot Collaboration (HRC), Shared Perception, Augmented Reality, Explainable AI, Digital Twin